On Air Now

 We hear so much great film music soundtracking our favourite films, but what about when the music itself is the basis for the plot?
 Join us as we explore films about classical music and musicians.

 Telling the tale of Mozart's life, and the rivalry between Mozart and fellow composer Salieri, this 1984 film was a huge success at the box office.
 The composer was baptised as Johannes Chrysostomus Wolfgangus Theophilus Mozart, but often called Wolfgang Amadeus Mozart - from which the film's title is taken.
+This film is a real staple of classical music represented on the big screen.

 A moving biographical war drama, adapted from the memoirs of Polish-Jewish musician, Władysław Szpilman.
 After hearing Szpilman play a Ballade by Chopin, a German officer takes pity on the pianist and offers him food and shelter.